postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 <img alt="Private API Network Left Navbar" src="https://assets.postman.com/postman-docs/private-api-network-left-navbar-v8.jpg" height="350px"/>

 The default view is your team's [Private API Network](https://go.postman.co/network/private).
-To add an API to your team's Private API Network, in left navigation bar, select **+ Add New**.
+To add an API to your team's Private API Network, in the left navigation bar, select **+ Add New**.

 <img alt="Private API Network" src="https://assets.postman.com/postman-docs/private-api-network-v8.jpg"/>

 In the modal, choose the workspace containing the API you want to add to the network.
-You can select as many APIs to add to the network at one time.
+You can select one or more APIs to add to the network at one time.
 For each API selected, specify the versions to add.
 Select **Next** and then the folder to add the APIs to.
 Select **Add to Network**.

 <img alt="Add API Modal" src="https://assets.postman.com/postman-docs/add-new-api-to-network-v8.jpg" width="500px"/>